kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **Instagram revenue did not grow so rapidly in 2020 as in the previous year, and its share of total revenue did not change significantly.**

-By applying a 29% share to $84bn of advertising revenue, we will arrive at **estimate of Instagram revenue of $24bn in 2020.**
+By applying a 29% share to $84bn of advertising revenue, we will arrive at **an estimate of Instagram revenue of $24bn in 2020.**

 Of course, this is an estimated number based on third-party data, which does not have to be entirely representative.
 However, the same approach in 2019 delivered an estimate of around $20bn, which is precisely the same number that was [leaked to Bloomberg](https://www.bloomberg.com/news/articles/2020-02-04/instagram-generates-more-than-a-quarter-of-facebook-s-sales?sref=yBaTdxlg){:target="_blank"}.